chromeos/chromeos.dev/site/en/education/chrome-app-in-pwa.md

 ---
-title: Getting Chrome App Kiosk Functionality in a Chrome PWA Kiosk
+title: Communicate with a Chrome Extension in a Chrome PWA Kiosk App
-metadesc: Understand how to bridge the gap between Chrome Apps and PWAs.
+metadesc: Understand how to bridge the gap between Chrome Extensions and PWAs.
 date: 2021-03-21
 weight: -1
 tags:
   - web
 ---

 Chrome apps will be deprecated after M102 for Windows, Linux, and MacOS.
 For ChromeOS, Chrome Apps will be [supported until at least January 2025](https://blog.chromium.org/2021/10/extending-chrome-app-support-on-chrome.html), but we strongly recommend migrating to web apps as Chrome Apps are scheduled for deprecation.
 Previously, Chrome Apps had extra functionality available to them in kiosk mode that is not supported by web apps available in the browser.
-You can continue to use these additional functions by deploying an extension with your kiosk application.
+You can continue to use some of these additional functions by deploying an extension with your kiosk web application.

-# How are extensions deployed?
+## How are extensions deployed?

 Extensions are deployed through the Chrome Admin Console in the kiosk configuration screen (found by navigating Devices > Chrome > Apps & Extensions > Kiosks).
 The extensions can either be self hosted at a publicly accessible link or by hosting the extension in the Chrome Web Store.
 For more information on managing extensions in an enterprise or education setting, please refer to [this document](https://docs.google.com/document/d/1pT0ZSbGdrbGvuCsVD2jjxrw-GVz-80rMS2dgkkquhTY/edit#).

-# How can I call kiosk APIs from my extension?
+## How can I call extension APIs from my web app?

-## Extension setup
+### Extension setup

 In order for your extension to call kiosk APIs, you will need to expose a background script that listens for messages to arrive from the client (your web app) and then proxy those requests to a corresponding API call.
 In the following example, we proxy a request to restart the Chrome OS device when our web app sends a custom message object that contains a methodName of `callRestart`.